tomtobback/helium-denylist-monitor/README.md

 ## Disclaimer
 It is very well possible that mistakes were made in the script and in the above interpretation, I am open to corrections and suggestions.

-I got interested in Helium when I saw dozens of hotspots appearing in my area, which all turned out to be fake.
+## Personal note
+I got interested in Helium when I saw dozens of hotspots appearing in my area, all of them fake until a real one appeared in March 2022.
+I had been trying to get the fake ones on the denylist, with little success.
+As a prospective network user, I am interested in real world coverage, and I am very disappointed that cleaning up the fakes is not a higher priority.
+It would not surprise me if more than half of all hotspots are spoofing their location; the people who are in a position to know this have an obvious interest in pretending all is well and the network is growing.

 I am trying to contribute to [mapping](https://cassiopeia.hk/finding-real-helium-hotspots-in-hong-kong) of real Helium network coverage in Hong Kong, and I remain a big fan of The Things Network.

+I am also trying to analyse how much [real data](https://github.com/tomtobback/helium-data-traffic) is sent over the Helium network, and as far as I can see only around 20% of the hotspots are seeing real data traffic.